Daniel Bauer, PhD Candidate

 Phone: +1 (212) 870-1274

-I am one of the authors of the Bolinas toolkit for Synchronous Hyperedge Replacement Grammars, one of my favorite grammar formalisms.
+I am one of the authors of the Bolinas toolkit for Synchronous Hyperedge Replacement Grammar.

-My master's thesis was on statistical sentence generation with tree adjoining grammars.
+My masters thesis was on statistical generation with tree adjoining grammars.

-Fall 2011: TA for COMS W4705 - Introduction to Natural Language Processing (taught by Michael Collins).
+TA-ing: Fall 2011: COMS W4705 - Introduction to Natural Language Processing (taught by Michael Collins).

 PhD MilestonesOn Mar 11 2013 I passed my PhD Candidacy Exam on Semantic Parsing.